microprediction/timemachines/README.md

 - See the [real data](https://pypi.org/project/realdata/) package, if that's simpler.
 - Perhaps of interest, the [comparison of hyper-parameter optimization packages](https://www.microprediction.com/blog/optimize).
 If you are the maintainer of a time series package, we'd love your feedback and if you take the time to submit a PR here, do yourself a favor and also enable "supporting" on your repo.

+### Deployment

+Some of these models are used as intermediate steps in the creation of distributional forecasts, at [microprediction.org](www.microprediction.org).